AGgup8/obsidian-dentistry/prosthodontics/Resin-Bonded Bridges.md

 A fixed partial denture that is luted to tooth structures, primarily enamel, which has been etched to provide micromechanical retention for the resin luting agent.

+## Considerations
+Adequate space
+Tilting and movement of adjacent teeth
+Selecting the abutment tooth
+Translucency of the abutment tooth

 ## Components
 The retainer of a resin-bonded bridge is usually called a **wing**.
 It is usually made of nickel-chromium or cobalt-chromium alloys and sandblasted with 50 microns alumina.